 This position entails, but is not limited to the following:

-- Liaises and builds relationships with community-based rehabilitation teams, agencies, schools, partners and stakeholders.
+- Liaises and builds relationships with community-based rehabilitation and medical teams, agencies, schools, partners and stakeholders.

 - Contributes as a member of a multi-disciplinary team.